Looking for a delicious weeknight meal? Try this super tasty Oven Roasted Whole Curry Chicken with Vegetables and Rice Recipe!

 Now that school is back in session I’ve been looking to get more creative with simple to prepare meals.
 Not that I wasn’t before, it’s just that I had a lot more time during the summer because there was no urgency around exact times to eat dinner.
 Now that my daughter is in school I’m all about convenience and bold flavors, which can sometimes be difficult to do.
 While most people think simple and delicious should be done in under 30 minutes, I lean more towards an hour or less except of course when it comes to braising things in the oven like this Oven Roasted Whole Curry Chicken with Vegetables and Rice, or cooking in a slow cooker.

-The pea milk isn’t only perfect because it’s dairy free, but also because things like peas and lentils are really big in Indian cuisine, so I knew those natural pea flavors would be phenomenal when roasting the chicken.
 To start you need to season the chicken on all sides, and in the cavity, with salt and pepper and then brown it up in a large Dutch oven pot.
-Since half of the chicken will be submerged in the curry milk mixture, you’ll want to ensure you get the skin really crispy before putting it in there.
-Once the chicken is brown, set it to the side and add some garlic, onions and lemon grass to the pot and cook it for a few minutes or until the onions are lightly browned.
+Since half of it will be submerged in the curry milk mixture, you’ll want to ensure you get the skin really crispy before putting it in there.
+Once the chicken is brown, set it to the side and add some garlic, onions, and lemongrass to the pot and cook it for a few minutes or until the onions are lightly browned.

 - 1 tablespoon of olive oil